 The following terms have the following defined meanings for the purpose of this Policy and its Procedures.

-Academic Unit means any University faculty or school, with the exception of schools within a faculty; such schools shall be treated as a department for the purposes of this Policy.
+Academic Unit means any University faculty or school, with the exception of schools or colleges within a faculty; such schools or colleges shall be treated as a department for the purposes of this Policy.

-Agreement means, collectively, a Clinical Trial Agreement, Research Contract, Research Grant and Technical Services Agreement.
+Agreement means, collectively, a Clinical Trial Agreement, Research Agreement, and Technical Services Agreement.

 Budget means the detailed statement submitted to the sponsor outlining the estimated research project costs to support sponsored research.